terra-money/docs/README.md

    A section that covers the chain parameters that can be modified by governance via the `params` module

-9. Events

-   A section that covers the different types of events that are emitted in the log, and when they are emitted.

 ## Built With

 - Vuepress